-Emissions from the solvents and other product use sector in 2003 comprised 31.61 Gg of NMVOC.
-This is an increase of 30.4% from 24.24 Gg in 1990.
-The categories dominating the sector are NMVOC emissions from paint application and other uses (Figure 5.1.1).
+Emissions from the solvents and other product use sector in 2004 comprised 31.94 Gg of NMVOC.
+This is an increase of 4.23 Gg (15.2 percent) from 27.71 Gg in 1990.
+The categories dominating the sector are NMVOC emissions from paint application and domestic and commercial use (Figure 5.1.1).

-New Zealand's relatively small manufacturing base results in lower solvent use compared to many other countries.
 Ethanol and methanol are the only solvents produced in New Zealand and the majority of both products are exported.
-All other solvents are imported, including some ethanol and methanol (for quality and price reasons).
+All other solvents are imported, including some ethanol and methanol (due to quality and price reasons).

 5.1.2 Methodological issues

-The IPCC guidelines (IPCC, 1996) do not provide detailed methodologies for emissions from solvents and other product use, but documents two basic approaches for estimating emissions - consumption and production based estimates.
+The IPCC revised guidelines (IPCC, 1996) do not provide detailed methodologies for emissions from solvents and other product use.
+It does however document two basic approaches for estimating emissions: consumption and production-based estimates.
 The IPCC guidelines note that for many applications of solvents, the end uses are too small-scale, diverse and dispersed to be tracked directly.
 Therefore, emission estimates are generally based on total consumption and an assumption that once these products are sold to end users, they are applied and emissions produced relatively rapidly.
 For most surface coating and general solvent use, this approach is recommended.
 The New Zealand inventory estimates solvent emissions with a consumption-based approach.
-Information is obtained via a survey of industry and industry organisations (CRL Energy Ltd, 2004).
+Information is obtained via a survey of industry and industry organisations (CRL Energy Ltd, 2006).
 Worksheets for the solvents and other products sector are included in Annex 8.3.

 Emission factors are developed based on the likely ultimate release of NMVOC to the atmosphere per unit of product consumed.
 The emission factors are applied to sales data for the specific solvent or paint products.
 The four categories of solvents and other products specified in the CRF are detailed below.